YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Can you model this relationship more precisely?

-Level 3: Text response:
+Level 3: Parametrized response:

-> The multiplicities for this association are correct, but something else is missing!
+> The multiplicities for the ${assoc} association are correct, but something else is missing!

 Level 4: Resource response with Reference: